-What is gloss?
 Wilcox describes gloss used for sign language transcription as follows:

 Glossing is the practice of writing a morpheme-by-morpheme 'translation' using English words.
 Glosses indicate what the individual parts of the native word mean.
 Glosses do not provide a true translation, which would instead use appropriate English ways of saying "The same thing."

-Below is a list of some conventional and few modified symbols, their examples and explanation.
-The Handspeak site uses a video illustration whereever possible, so it uses less symbol details to reduce complexity.
+Below is a list of some conventional and few modified symbols, their examples, and explanation for this site.

 capital letters.
 An English gloss in capital letters represents an ASL word or sign.
 It is known as gloss.
 Remember this is not a translation.
 It is only an approximate representation of the ASL sign itself, not necessarily a meaning.

-The hyphen - is used to represent a single ASL word/sign when more than one English word is used in gloss.
+The hyphen - is used to represent a single ASL word/sign when more than one English gloss is used.
 E.g. stare-at (a single ASL word) or GO-to.

-The plus sign + is used for ASL compound words.
-Eg true+work for sure enough, mother+father for parents.
+The plus sign + between two ASL words is used for ASL compound words.
+Eg true+work for sure enough, MOTHER+FATHER for parents.

 The plus sign ++ at the end of a gloss indicates a number of repetition of an ASL word.
 Eg again++ (signing "again" two more time) meaning "again and again".
 Another example, HELP+++ for "help many/several times" or "help from time to time" depending on the duration of the movement and spatial reference to convey different meanings.

-t is a shortcut for "topicalization", usually with raised eyebrows.
+t or topic is a shortcut for "topicalization", usually with raised eyebrows.

 ix, a shortcut for "index", is for a referential point in space.
 IX1 can mean one side and IX2 for another side of the signing space.
 It doesn't matter which side it is as long as you establish a spatial reference for a noun and you keep consistent with it in a sentence or paragraph until the subject is changed.